ellioseven/type-heading/docs/index.rst

 Libsass Compatible
 ------------------

-Ruby is fucking slow as fuck and I hate it.
-Type heading is 100% (or will try to be) compatible with Libsass.
+Type heading is aims for 100% compatability with Libsass.

 Organised & Maintainable
 ------------------------